 He added, “We have also prepared ourselves to adapt to new regulations, and believe we are well-positioned for any regulatory changes.”

-While further expanding overseas in Southeast Asia, 9F has also continued to develop new cloud-based technology in efforts to provide highly customized services to its users and partners, which are primarily licensed financial institutions.
-It has also been enhancing its e-commerce channels including its shopping hopping platform of 9F One Mall, formerly known as One Card Mall.
+While further expanding overseas in Southeast Asia, 9F has also continued to develop new cloud-based technology in efforts to provide highly customized services to its users and partners, primarily licensed financial institutions.
+It has also been enhancing e-commerce channels, including its shopping hopping platform of 9F One Mall, formerly known as One Card Mall.

 “We also connect more local life servicing consumption scenarios in connection with the verticals of health, entertainment, and tourism.
 We will continue to focus on expanding consumption scenarios to improve our ecosystem in 2020,” Sun said today.

-The company said it is undergoing a legal dispute with PICC Property and Casualty Company Ltd. Guangdong Branch.
-9F claims that the PICC is obligated to pay 9F service fees under the partnership and is seeking damages of around 2.3 billion yuan, which would cover outstanding service fees and payment losses.
-As a result, the company suspended its cooperation with PICC on new loans under its direct lending program since December 2019.
+In addition, the company said that the PICC Property and Casualty Company Ltd. Guangdong Branch and 9F are seeking legal action against each other.
+The company claims that the PICC is obligated to pay 9F service fees under the two parties’ partnership and is seeking damages of around 2.3 billion yuan, which would cover outstanding service fees and payment losses.
+Since December, 9F has had its cooperation on new loans under its direct lending program with the PICC suspended.

 In the third quarter, 9F completed its initial public offering in Times Square, raising $84.6 million.

 In the first quarter of 2020, 9F said its loan origination volume was $300 million.
-In the second quarter, 9F expects its loan origination volume to be in the range of $141.12 million to $169.34 million.
+In the second quarter, 9F expects its loan origination volume to come in the range of $141.12 million and $169.34 million.